 We have pulled the best available concepts and evidence-based strategies.
 Keep in mind there is no "one size fits all" method for dealing with teens that have drug problems.
 Each family should trust their instincts and decide for themselves what is the best approach.

-Parents are the biggest influence in a teen’s life.
-That’s why it’s important to talk regularly with your teen.
+Parents are the biggest influence on a teen's life.
+That's why it is important to talk regularly with your teen(s).

 - Teens who learn about the risks of drugs from their parents are up to 50% less likely to use drugs than those who don't.